mohtashimnawaz/prediction/INDIE_FUN_SUBMISSION.md

 ### Short-term Vision (3-6 months)

-- Launch mainnet version
+- Launch mainnet version with card minting
-- Build intuitive web frontend
+- Build gamified web frontend with card showcases
-- Onboard first 1,000 users
+- Onboard first 1,000 card collectors
-- Create markets for crypto prices, sports, elections
+- Launch PvP battle mode with VRF
+- NFT marketplace for trading rare cards

 ### Medium-term Vision (6-12 months)

-- Integrate oracles for automated resolution
+- Integrate Pyth oracles for automated price-based battles
-- Add liquidity pools and market makers
+- Card evolution system (traits upgrade with wins)
+- Seasonal leaderboards with SOL prize pools
+- Mobile app for iOS/Android
 - Launch governance token for platform decisions
-- Mobile app for iOS/Android

 ### Long-term Vision (1-3 years)

-- Become the leading prediction market on Solana
+- Become the leading gamified prediction platform on Solana
-- Process millions of dollars in daily volume
+- 100k+ unique prediction cards minted
-- Partner with data providers for real-world markets
+- Partner with sports/esports brands for licensed cards
-- Enable derivatives and advanced betting strategies
+- Card breeding/fusion mechanics
+- Enable card staking for passive rewards
+- Cross-game card utility in Solana gaming ecosystem

 ### Narrative

-We're building the **Polymarket of Solana**—but better.
-By eliminating fees, leveraging Solana's speed, and keeping everything on-chain, we're creating the fairest prediction market ever built.
-This isn't just another DeFi clone; it's a new primitive that will enable communities to coordinate around truth and uncertainty in a completely trustless way.
+We're building **Pokémon meets Polymarket**—a gamified prediction arena where every bet is a battle and every card tells a story.
+By combining NFT collectibles with prediction markets, we're making speculation **social, fun, and competitive**.
+Your card isn't just a JPEG—it's a living on-chain asset that evolves with your wins and losses.
+This isn't just another prediction market; it's a new gaming primitive that makes DeFi engaging for mainstream users.
+Think **Axie Infinity for predictions** or **Sorare for any topic**.

 ---